 Day 9 - Heading into Asia

 Enjoy your day on the train, travelling along the seemingly limitless tracks, and through the incredible forests of Siberia, you will pass the mighty Altai region, crossing the River Yenisei at Krasnoyarsk, before heading deep into Asia.

 Day 10 - Arrival in Irkutsk and Transfer to Listvyanka Village

 Following your early morning arrival in Irkutsk, you will be taken to Listvyanka village on the shores of Lake Baikal, where you will have time to freshen up and have a meal at your lakeside chalet.
 After some free time in the afternoon, the day is rounded off with a traditional Baikal dinner and by indulging in an optional sauna in the village 'Banya'.

 Today is left free to relax, explore, experience, shop or book one of our many optional excursions.

 After breakfast you can enjoy a brief city tour of Irkutsk by car, taking in the most interesting sights, including beautiful Russian Orthodox churches, the Polish Cathedral (the only Siberian Gothic-style building), houses decorated with 'wooden laces' (hand-made carvings) as well as modern constructions and the Decembrists' House.
 Today you will spend overnight in Irkutsk at the centrally located 3* Angara Hotel.

 Day 13 - Depart Irkutsk

-Following a transfer to the railway station, you will catch the train to Vladivostok.
+Following an early morning transfer to the railway station, you will catch the train to Vladivostok.
 Once through Ulan-Ude, the home of Russian Buddhism and capital of the local Buryat Republic, the train skirts along the Mongolian borders and heads east.